wagnertimo/rmarketcrawlR/README.md

 3. `getOperatingReserveNeeds(startDate, endDate)`: It retrieves the operating reserve needs for a specific time frame of the Netzregelverbund (NRV) based on a 4 sec resolution. (source: https://www.transnetbw.de/de/strommarkt/systemdienstleistungen/regelenergie-bedarf-und-abruf)

-### preprocessData.R script
+### Preprocess the scraped data

-There is a `preprocessData.R` script which nicely formats the retrieved data.frames for further use.
+There is a `preprocessData.R` script which nicely formats and prepares the scraped data.frames for further use.
+The main functions:

-It also contains a function approximateOperatingReserveCalls(reserveNeeds) to approximate the operating reserve calls in a higher resolution (1 min instead of 15min).
+* `preProcessOperatingReserveCalls(scraped.calls)`

+* `preProcessOperatingReserveCalls(scraped.needs)`

+* `addTarif(df)`: it adds a *Tarif* variable to an input data.frame with values of *HT* (Hochtarif) or *NT* (Nebentarif).
+It is based on the hour and date as well as the official federal-state wide german holidays.
+Read documentation.

+* `approximateCalls(preprocessed.needs, preprocessed.calls)`: approximates the operating reserve calls in a higher resolution (1 min instead of 15min).
+It considers some special cases which can occur.
+The case of homogenity where all 1min needs are homogenly positive (or negative) within a 15min section.
+This leads to a 15min average need for negative (positive) power of 0.
+But in the case that the 15min calls of negative (positive) power is not 0, the 1min needs have to be changed.
+Its smallest absolute value gets the negative (positive) value to fulfill the 15min average call in 1min.

+Version v01 - 05.04.2017